 Dassault Aviation names Trappier as next CEO

-PARIS Dec 18 (Reuters) - Dassault Aviation said the head of its international operations, Eric Trappier, would be promoted to chief executive when Charles Edelstenne reaches retirement age in January.
+PARIS (Reuters) - Dassault Aviation (AVMD.PA) said the head of its international operations, Eric Trappier, would take over as chief executive when Charles Edelstenne reaches retirement age in January.

-His deputy will be Loik Segalen, currently director of economic affairs at the maker of French warplanes and business jets, Dassault company said in a statement.
+His deputy will be Loik Segalen, currently director of economic affairs at the maker of French warplanes and business jets, Dassault said in a statement on Tuesday.